DorkOS

 Scan Process

 The scan yields DiscoveryCandidate objects for directories that match a strategy but are not yet registered or denied.
-Each candidate includes the directory path, the strategy that matched, the discovered hints, and a timestamp.

 Discovery is non-destructive.
 It only reads filesystem markers — it never modifies your project directories until you explicitly approve a registration.